 The Corporation shall have and continuously maintain in the District of Columbia a registered office and a registered agent whose office is identical with such registered office and may have other offices within or without the District of Columbia as the Board of Directors may from time to time determine.

 ARTICLE III – MEMBERS

 Section 1.
 Qualification of Regular Members and Associate Members

 Regular Members.
-Any individual, partnership, sole proprietorship, or corporation which has been sponsored by a regular member in good standing, and who is fundamentally engaged in the sale, or lease/rental, or servicing of beverage dispensing equipment shall be eligible for Regular membership.
+Any individual, partnership, sole proprietorship, or corporation which has been sponsored by a regular member in good standing and who is fundamentally engaged in the sale, lease/rental, or servicing of beverage dispensing equipment shall be eligible for Regular membership.
 Servicing of beverage dispensing equipment shall be a prerequisite for qualification as a Regular member.

 Associate Members.
 Any individual, partnership, association, or corporation who is principally engaged in the manufacturing or the sale of beverage dispensing equipment, supplies, products, or ingredients and sell to the Regular members of this Association and those entities which provide ancillary professional support services to the Regular members of this Association.

 Section 2.
 Enrollment of Regular Members and Associate Members

 Any individual, partnership, sole proprietorship, association, or corporation qualified to be a member of the Corporation and approved by the Executive Director shall be enrolled upon the submission of a membership application and payment of dues.